presentcho/Longitudinal-DISR/README.md

 2025-05-03

-The codes are to implement simulation study II.
+The codes are to implement simulation study I & II.
 The algorithm fits global and HD methods through a parallel algorithm based on domain decomposition.

 ## Required packages